timofeysie/cypress-cucumber/docs/first-gherkin.md

 This is a plain cypress test and does not provide the readable specification shown above.
 To do that we need the power of cucumber and gherkin.

-If we want to convert the above to use cucumber with gherkin, this is what it would look like.
+If we want to convert the above to use cucumber, this is what it would look like.

 We have a cypress\support\step_definitions\navigation.steps.js file that contains our cucumber assertions: